Mikek-beep/track-proposal/TrackProposal.md

 ### 5. Visualising data in Python

-"A picture is worth a thousand words".
+_"A picture is worth a thousand words"_.
 Visualising your data makes the seemingly impossible task of eyeballing thousands of datapoints very straightforward.
 Data visualisation is essential to expose patterns, correlations and trends in your data and to draw meaningful insights.
 Use visualisation to tell your story, there is no better way to convey your message to even non-technical stakeholders, than using thoroughly designed visuals.
 In this course you will learn how to use the most popular tools for data visualisation using Python: Matplotlib and Seaborn.
 By the time you complete this course you will be able to confidently choose the right type of visualisation for your task, style and annonate it.

 #### Course learning objectives:
 Learner will be able to: